sybrew/the-seo-framework/readme.txt

 		* [NextScripts Snap](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/) is no longer detected as a conflicting Open Graph plugin, they now inform you about this.
 		* TODO Odd database call on front-end looking for image... while custom is set...?
 		* When an empty description is supplied, the counter will now display `0` instead of nothing.
-		* TODO Tapping tooltips on Edge no longer makes them go away instantly.
-MSPointer + Click events clash? => Set buffer??
+		* Tapping tooltips in Edge no longer makes them go away instantly.
-		* TODO When latest post is protect or private, no description could've been generated on the blogpage (and other archives?).
+		* TODO When latest post is protect or private, no description could've been generated on the blog page (and other archives?).
 		* TODO - New bug: Homepage as blog's paginated canonical URL no longer points to the first page.
 		* TODO Separator selection description no longer overflows on EdgeHTML.